tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/操作指南/表管理操作_intl.md

 2. In the file upload step, add a file by clicking **Local File** or **Import from History File**, and then click **Next**.
 ![](https://main.qcloudimg.com/raw/015f751d6ce29c117d9a7db997d6de4a.png)
 > 1\.
-The key fields labeled with required cannot be deleted.
+The key field labeled required cannot be deleted.
 >  2\.
 The names and types of the key fields cannot be changed.
 >  3\.
-The value fields labeled with required cannot be deleted.
+The value fields labeled required cannot be deleted.
 >  4\.
-The names and types of the fields with the same tagid cannot be changed.
+The names and types of the fields with the same tag ID cannot be changed.
 >  5\.
 No new key fields can be added.
 >  6\.
 New value fields should conform to the value name rule.
 >  7\.
 The names of new value fields cannot be the same with those of the existing key/value fields.